PhilEllis/AnamCara-milestone-3/documents/README.md

 ## User Stories -
 - #### story 1
+    1. I want to connect with like-minded individuals who resonate with my messages, fostering meaningful conversations and supportive interactions.
-    1. I want to be able to consume the information taught in a visual, fun and engaging manor.
+    1. I want to be able to login and edit or delete my messages should i chnge my mind.
-    1. I want any quiz writing to be minimal.
-    1. I want to be able to select the answers myself.
+    1. I want to be able to revisit and reflect upon my past messages, witnessing my personal growth and evolution over time.
-    1. I want a visual reward to work towards to keep me engaged.
+    1. I want this to provide me with a slower less intrusive way of expressing myself and connecting.

 - #### Story 2.
-    1. I am easily distracted, anything with too many words or instructions in it and i loose interest.
-    1. Anything that is hard to navigate will mean i loose interest, navigating the quiz must be intuitive.
-    1. I like to learn alone and so i must be able to select the answers myself.
+    1. I want the platform to provide a user-friendly and intuitive interface, allowing me to easily navigate through messages and engage with the community.
-    1. I need education to be fun and engaging to maintain my concentration.
+    1. I want to choose when to publish my message in particular around a date that holds significance to me.
-    1. I struggle to sit with a book so something interactive is better suited to my learning style.
+    1. I want the platform to provide a sense of serenity and tranquility, offering a calming and visually appealing environment where I can immerse myself in the heartfelt messages.
+    1. I want the option to choose if i share my contact details and if i do have the freedom to choose what contact details i share to connect with other community members.

 - #### Story 3
-    1. I am fascinated by the topic of the solar system and love learning new facts about it.
-    1. I am enjoy learning independently so would like a simple quiz i could navigate on my own.
-    1. I love to be tested and want to achieve a high score so it is important that i know my score and am rewarded for my hard work.
+    1. I am fed up of the monotony of social media and i need a reset.
+I want this platform to foster slow reading and occasional visits apposed to endless scrolling.
+    1. I want to be able to connect in a world were anonymous trolls are not able to attack posts with comments but instead people can request to connect.
+    1. I don't want to provide a profile image, i want to feel part of something new that fosters love and friendship before material judgement that thrives today.

 ### User Stories - Business Owner
 - #### Business story 1
-    1. I need the product to be fun and engaging to encourage repeat plays and encourage users to want more i.e. progress to the next level of learning.
-    2. I need the product to be simple enough for children of age 6-12 to utilise it.
-    3. I need it to be optimised for tablet screens as this is how it will mainly be tested.
+    1. I want to create a platform that cultivates a supportive and inclusive community, attracting a diverse range of users who value authenticity and meaningful connections.
+    2. I want to implement measures to ensure the privacy and security of user data, building trust and confidence in the platform.
+    3. I strive to create a sustainable and scalable platform, allowing for future growth and expansion while maintaining the core values and essence of Anam Cara.

 ## Design Choices